The news Al Gore should read.

 By Justin Credible, ILCD Editor

 The world premiere of the groundbreaking documentary Not Evil Just Wrong took place last night at 5:00 PM PST.
 People from all walks of life in 27 countries participated in their own Cinematic Tea Party in cinemas, churches, libraries, community centers, and homes.
 Human beings standing up for human beings, all celebrating life, liberty, and freedom.
 Over 3,000 screenings took place right here in North America alone.
-And boy, was it a party!
+(CLICK IMAGES FOR FULL SIZE)

 As all regular followers of this site know by now, I have been tirelessly working to help promote the Not Evil message and get the good word out to as many folks as possible.
 As well as plugging the film at every opportunity and helping to organize the Vancouver public premiere, I've also been doing my part offline by encouraging friends and family to get involved.
 I'm happy to report that on Sunday October 18 2009, the world did indeed change.
 For the better.